 Cinema and gambling go together.
 Even those not betting at drag races or Reno craps tables have no problem cathartically sharing in lucky streaks of others; we get lost in the thick of the action, our mood rising and falling with the stacks of chips at our hero's side.
 And filmmakers are nothing if not gamblers themselves: moving fast and loose with huge wads of other people's cash, tangling with the odds, and making choices moment-by-moment that can make or break the bank.
 One huge hit and they're flush, one bomb and they're on the skids.

-Most films just offer escapism --a thrill ride away from the humdrum; some films are 'artsy' and drag us closer to "messages" we'd rather not address, like mom guilting us to church; others subtextually congratulate us for being bourgeois enough to relate to first world problems like lost love and backstage opera dramatics.
+Most films today we see are simple escapism--we always need a thrill ride away from the humdrum; some are 'artsy' and drag us closer to "messages" we'd rather not address, like mom guilting us to church; others subtextually congratulate us for being bourgeois enough to relate to first world problems like lost love and backstage opera dramatics.
 A few, truly great films bring us away from the phony profundity of congratulatory bourgeois grandeur, away from social or political sermonizing, and even away from pure escapism, and closer to something like real purity of essence (P.O.E).
 We can see ourselves--as escapists, i.e. moviegoers-- in these rare films the way parents see themselves in their children.
 Well, I see my brother Fred in the lug wrench work involved with being a drag race mechanic in TWO-LANE BLACKTOP (1971), a mythopoetic saga of masculinity that reverberates to my core, and shit.
 So how come both BLACKTOP and Altman's gambling drama CALIFORNIA SPLIT (1974) are so underseen?
-Doesn't anybody ever roll the dice no more?

 I saw Nicholas Ray's LUSTY MEN (1952)--a story about the manly world or rodeo riding-and BLACKTOP-director Monte Hellman's COCKFIGHTER (1974)--about the manly world of cockfighting--a couple years back, on the same day, and wrote that I thought neither was on DVD in any reputable form due to their edgy titles (put together they read like a gay porn marquee).
 The problems besetting BLACKTOP and SPLIT are similar, but more of a legal rather than promotional nature, specifically: song rights.
 Apparently just having a Doors tune playing from a radio in the distance at a drag strip, even if only for a minute, can spin your film into limbo for generations to come.
+Alongside the hard-to-find Cockfighter, and the rarely known westerns The Shootist and Ride the Whirlwind, Hellman seems a brand name slipped from its rightful place on the outsider American tongue.
+He's the director we thought Dennis Hopper would be after Easy Rider.
+Dennis turned out to be too addled and inconsistent --and he took too long over the coke-dusted editing bay.
+Hellman is more disciplined, the samurai to Hopper's sloppy magistrate, the Olivier to his Welles.

-Then, for different reasons, the new head of TWO-LANE's parent studio hated the film, He didn't "get it."
-He probably would have loved it had it been in French with English subtitles, which every bourgeois philistine considers a signifier of a certain kind of artiness.
-But as it was, he refused to pay for any publicity.
-Then it had a hard time on video due to copyright issues associated with that damned diegetic Doors song.
-Oh brother.
-What a bad luck streak!
-BLACKTOP uses music so sparingly anyway.
+BLACKTOP uses music so sparingly anyway it's almost funny that this royalty thing hung it up so often over the years.
 The '55 Chevy has no radio, so all music is either heard in Oates' GTO or else playing out of speakers at the various drag spots.
 When the music does appear, your ears devour it.
-The songs seem extra nurturing after the enigmatic silences and roar of exhaust pipes and V-9201 triple D hydrophonic quad engines... but are they worth the limbo?
+The songs seem extra nurturing after the enigmatic silences and roar of exhaust pipes and V-9201 triple D hydro-colonic quad engines... but are they worth the limbo?
 Course not - screw the Doors anyway, Hellman should have just slid in an alternate track, like Altman did for our next film...

 Existence on the road is all these people seem to have - their house exists only at 55+ mph on the blacktop ribbons tying America together like a giant wondrous gift; they have no address, no home other than their car, or-- in the girl's case--someone else's car.
 Momentum, stillness in motion, soothes their nervous longing.
-Stretched out along Route 66, they're vagabonds on wheels, sleeping in shifts or just hanging out in some no-horse town at the best time to be hanging out in such towns, dawn.
+Stretched out along Route 66, they're sleeping in shifts or just hanging out in some no-horse town at the best time to be hanging out in such towns, dawn.
 GTO's patter indicates he's aware of this perpetually displaced vagrancy while fundamentally unable to "accept it" and stop the idle chatter.
 He tells his disinterested hitchhiker passengers that these boys he's racing with "get hysterical...
 They run right over ya if they get the chance; but they can't stand up to the 455 no way."
 As if anyone even knows what that is, as if even he knows.

 Some movies can portend to be about everything cosmic and cool, but are really about the director's narcissistic insecurity, like Woody Allen's.
 Monte Hellman's are the reverse: they're about the masculine psyche finding a way to calibrate itself (once all the illusion escape plans are exhausted) via some spiritual discipline -- Zen and the Art of the Chevrolet, and at their core these boys reveal a transcendental quietude worthy of Ozu or Bresson.
 And much as I love EASY RIDER, you can see the difference as clear as night and day between the judgmental redneck bashing of Hopper's film and the way Wilson quietly changes his license plate when driving through the Deep South because he doesn't feel "safe," letting you infer deep suspicion towards out-of-staters, but sparing us any actual redneck violence, sleazy sheriffs or other cliches.